maxahirwe/rlimiter/README.md

 ### Models

-    - Client: model for any individual/company that intends to use the notification service.
+    - Client: model for an individual or company that intends to use the notification service.
-    - Apikey: model for authentication/authorisation keys used by clients to access the api
+    - Apikey: model for authentication/authorisation keys used by clients to access the api.

 ### Authentication/Authorisation

-- ApiKeys in http headers
+- Api Keys in HTTP headers
   - Client-Id
   - Client-key